This Article Is About What Credit Scores Used By Lenders To Qualify For Mortgage

 Takes take a mortgage case scenario on What Credit Scores Used By Lenders To Qualify For Mortgage:

-- They are aware that their mortgage lender told them that they would need a minimum 640 FICO score to qualify for a mortgage loan.
+- They are aware that their mortgage lender told them that they would need a minimum of 640 FICO to qualify for a mortgage loan

 Credit Reporting Agencies

 There are three credit reporting agencies:

 Which Scores Are Used As Qualifying Credit Scores